 Fig Scale: Prevent Tips & How To Eliminate Infestations

-Taking care of a fig tree, witnessing its growth and reaping its delicious fruit brings a feeling of contentment.
-However, what if unwanted visitors pose a threat to your efforts?
+Looking after a fig tree, witnessing its growth and indulging in its delicious produce, can bring a feeling of fulfillment.
+However, if unwanted visitors threaten your efforts, what steps can you take?

 Scale insects, with their waxy protective shells and insatiable appetite for sap, can pose a significant threat to your fig tree.